2019 BMW Z4 spy shots and video

 In the powertrain department, we can expect 2.0- and 3.0-liter inline engines with turbocharging.
 The 2.0-liter engine should have about 248 horsepower and the 3.0-liter close to 350 hp.

 While there’s been talk of hybrid technology being used, BMW will likely forgo this to differentiate the Z4 from Toyota’s Supra successor which has also been spied and is expected to offer a gasoline-electric option.
-Sadly, we’ve heard there’s no plan for a BMW Z4 M.
+Sadly, we’ve heard there’s no plan for a BMW Z4 M. The Z4 has always been a bit of a hairdresser's car, so perhaps the M division will only be interested if a lighter, stiffer Z4 coupe is produced, though that isn't looking likely.

-Look for the debut of the new Z4 in early 2018.
+Look for the debut of the new Z4 later this year.
 It should arrive as a 2019 model and with a starting price slightly higher than the $50k figure of the current Z4.

 As for the new Supra, Toyota has already previewed the car with its series of FT-1 concepts.
 Though yet to be confirmed, it’s thought the jointly developed models will also be built together, at a Magna-Steyr plant in Austria.
 Sharing a production facility makes sense considering the low volumes of pricey sports cars.